anderson-aristotle/react-components-prop/README.md

 )
 ```

-For the title to display we don't have to change anything in `App.js`, because it's still receiving exactly the same value for exactly the same  `title` prop.
-We're just sending it that value in a slightly different way.
+For the title to display we don't have to change anything in `App.js`, because it's still receiving exactly the same values for exactly the same props.
+We're just sending it those values in a slightly different way.

-We will however have to make sure we display the new prop that we are passing in.

 > Check it out!
 If you browse to [localhost port 3000](http://localhost:3000) nothing should have changed.
 > Try changing the values inside the `movie` object without changing the `ReactDOM.render()` call.
 See how the page updates.